Alhadis/language-wavefront/specs/mtl.rst

 		dissolve = 1.0 - (N*v)(1.0-factor)

-	For a definition of terms, see *"Illumination models"* on page 5-30.
+	For a definition of terms, see `Illumination models`_.

 Ns: